camunda/camunda-docs/docs/self-managed/reference-architecture/reference-architecture.md

 If running a single instance is preferred, make sure to implement [regular backups](/self-managed/operational-guides/backup-restore/backup-and-restore.md) since resilience will be limited.

-## Camunda 8 deployment reference architectures
+## Available reference architectures

-Choosing the right reference architecture depends on various factors such as the organization's goals, existing infrastructure, and specific requirements.

 :::note Documentation Update in Progress
-This is a work in progress the existing documentation is updated to provide better general guidance on the topic.
+This is a work in progress as the existing documentation is updated to provide better general guidance on the topic.
 The Kubernetes and Docker documentation may point to older guides.
 :::

+Choosing the right reference architecture depends on various factors such as the organization's goals, existing infrastructure, and specific requirements.
+The following guides are available to help choose and guide deployments:

 ### Kubernetes